 Lantern acquired in September 2008.

 This lantern came from Claire, and is likely to have been used somewhere in Staffordshire as part of their PFI replacement works.
 The reason behind the lantern's removal is unknown - it is internally dated to 2004, and so was only about four years old when it entered the collection.
-The 2500 is not used in the Derbyshire area, although its aluminium-canopied sister, the Libra, has been trialled.
+The 2500 is not used in the Derbyshire area, although its aluminium-canopied sister, the Libra, was used for a short period.

 The lantern bears a slight resemblance to the GEC Z9554M (later the WRTL MRL 135), although the bowl clips are identical to those used on the WRTL 2600.
 Notice that the reflector is positioned in order that the majority of the light output is concentrated directly downwards.
-The reflector is considerably shorter than the bowl due to the same lantern being used for longer lamps.
-However as this lantern only runs a 36 W lamp, only a small portion of the lamp area is used.
+The reflector is considerably shorter than the bowl is, owing to the same lantern being used for longer lamps.

 The two bowl clips can again be seen here, along with two of the three bowl hinges on the opposite side of the canopy.